erwinsmit/blog/src/pages/speed-up-your-sitecore-react-implementation/index.md

 spoiler: With 2 easy fixes
 ---

 On a lot of Sitecore sites that jumped on the React bandwagon a while ago I notice some performance issues.
-In this post I will explain how to fix this and make your Sitecore/React implementation almost as fast as a site build with [Stencil components](https://www.erwinsmit.com/make-your-sxa-site-perform/)
+In this post I will explain how to fix this and make your Sitecore/React implementation almost as fast as a site built with [Stencil components](https://www.erwinsmit.com/make-your-sxa-site-perform/)

 The two main issues with these websites are **Render blocking script tags** and **unused javascript**.
 Let's fix it!